 Sam: I was living in an apartment building.
-The doorbell rang one night — and I had never seen him or heard of him — but I knew some people in Ann Arbor that knew him.
-But I didn’t know them at the time either.
+The doorbell rang one night; I had never seen him or heard of him, but I knew some people in Ann Arbor that knew him.
+I didn’t know them at the time either.
 Somebody gave him my address.
 He came and rang the bell, and I was like, “Hey, who is it?”
-He said his name was Iggy; I thought it was someone trying to be funny.
+He said his name was Iggy.
+I thought it was someone trying to be funny.
 I went downstairs and let him in.
 I only had one bedroom and a kitchen, you know?
 He told me who he was and what he was doing.
-It sounded like someone told him when he got to Chicago, if he could find me, I might have somewhere he could stay for a night.
+It sounded like someone told him when he got to Chicago, if he could find me and that I might have somewhere he could stay for a night.
 That’s the way he put it.

-Lauren: Did it feel good to slip into the role of mentor the way Howlin’ Wolf or Little Walter did with you when you were around that age?
+Lauren: You played the role of mentor the way Howlin’ Wolf or Little Walter did with you when you were around that age.